colav/GoogleScholarReport/README.md

 collector "url_for_the_google_scholar_profile" --output csv
 ```

-For the second option of use (user authenticate):
+For the second option of use (authenticated user):

 ```bash
 collector "url_for_the_google_scholar_profile" --email <email> --password <password>
 ```

-This return one xlsx file report in the current working directory with the following metadata:
+This return one Exce file, `google_scholar_report_user.xlsx`, in the current working directory with the following metadata:

     'cite_id', 'cites', 'publisher', 'year', 'pages', 'number', 'volume', 'journal', 'author', 'title','ENTRYTYPE', 'ID', 'school', 'booktitle', 'organization', 'note','month', 'institution'

- Finally, for admin mode, issue:
+ Finally, for admin mode, use:

 ```bash
 collector "url_for_the_google_scholar_profile" --email <email> --password <password> --admin
 ```

-This returns by default an xlsx file with the same metadata that option two plus one fiedl 'bibtex'.
+This returns by default an xlsx file, `google_scholar_report_user.xlsx`, with the same metadata that option two, plus the field `'bibtex'`.

 In general this command line tool have the following form: